-The per vehicle penalty for the labeling violations involved in this case is a maximum of \$ 300 per vehicle per violation.
-The penalty obtained for the ECL violations involved in this case is \$ 900 for 4 vehicles, or \$225 per vehicle.
+The per vehicle penalty for the labeling violations involved in this case is a maximum of \$300.00 per vehicle per violation.
+The penalty obtained for the ECL violations involved in this case is \$2,475 for 11 vehicles, or \$225 per vehicle.

-The penalty was discounted based on the fact that this was a first time violation and the violator made diligent efforts to comply and to cooperate with the investigation.
+The penalty was discounted due to financial hardship and based on the fact that this was a first time violation.
+In addition, the violator made diligent efforts to comply and to cooperate with the investigation.